Skip to main content

 2. Validate input data

-3. Use the principle of least privilege
+3. Use principle of least privilege

-// Proper parameterized queries
+// Correct parameterized query

 const [rows] = await connection.query(